 This spot has been added by

 With its crystal clear waters bordered by palm trees and seagrapes, Anse Figuier is one of the busiest beaches in Martinique.
 Well-appointed (gardens, picnic tables, snacks, and restaurants), it is an ideal spot for a beach & snorkeling day in the south of the island.
 Underwater, although the seabed is not very spectacular, you can see many colorful fish and big sea stars.

 Anse Figuier is located in the south of Martinique, between Sainte-Luce and Le Marin.
 From the N5, follow the signs to Écomusée de Martinique, located just behind the beach.
 A large car park has been set up all along the beach, but it fills up quickly on weekends and during school holidays.

 You can get in the water wherever you want from the 200m long sandy beach.

 On both sides of the beach are rocky areas (↕1-12ft/0.5-4m), with more varied underwater life.
-On the rocks are attached sponges, a few corals, and countless sea urchins.
+Sponges are attached to the rocks, a few corals, and countless sea urchins.
 While snorkeling in these areas, you will spot many fish, such as the bluehead wrasse, sergeant majors, parrotfish, and yellowtail damselfish.